 Way of St David Pilgrimage, Pembrokeshire, Wales

-£590 for single occupancy, discounted to £490 per person in a shared (double) room.
-Please note on the booking form the name of the person with whom you will be sharing.
+£690 per person for a shared twin room.
+Please note on the booking form the name of the person you want to share with.

 In medieval times the pilgrimage route to St Davids was as important a destination as the Camino in Spain.
 Indeed, in 1123 the Pope declared that two pilgrimages to St Davids were the equivalent of one to Rome and three to Jerusalem.
 Thousands of pilgrims from the humblest through to Kings such as William the Conqueror and Henry II made their way to the small city in the remote south west of Wales.